-It is '[n]ot only that media coverage can be crucial in times of crisis by providing accurate, timely and comprehensive information but also that media professionals can make a positive contribution to the prevention or resolution of certain crisis situations by adhering to the highest professional standards and by fostering a culture of tolerance and understanding between different groups in society.'cccxcvi
+It is '[n]ot only that media coverage can be crucial in times of crisis by providing accurate, timely and comprehensive information but also that media professionals can make a positive contribution to the prevention or resolution of certain crisis situations by adhering to the highest professional standards and by fostering a culture of tolerance and understanding between different groups in society.'383

-- 168. Thus, the media have the right to record police activities at assemblies, subject only to reasonable time, place, and manner restrictions.
-This promotes critical discussion of public affairs and "aids in the uncovering of abuses" of government power.
-Importantly, the police "are expected to endure significant burdens caused by citizens' exercise" of their expressive rights. - 169.
+- 205. Thus, the media have the right to record police activities at assemblies, subject only to reasonable time, place, and manner restrictions.384 This promotes critical discussion of public affairs and "aids in the uncovering of abuses" of government power.385 Importantly, the police "are expected to endure significant burdens caused by citizens' exercise" of their expressive rights.386 - 206.
 Importance of media access.
 Media reports, including audio and video recording, provide an important element of public information-sharing.
 For this reason, the media must be given full access by the authorities to all forms of public assembly and to the policing operations mounted to facilitate them.
 Media professionals may facilitate the police in the implementation of their tasks by clearly identifying themselves as members of the press.
-The European Court of Human Rights has noted that any attempt to remove journalists from the scene of demonstrations must be subject to strict scrutiny. cd
+Law enforcement officials should receive proper training on how to collaborate with and how to treat media professionals wishing to report on an assembly; the role, function, responsibilities and rights of the media should be integral to the training curriculum for law-enforcers whose duties include crowd management.387 The European Court of Human Rights has noted that any attempt to remove journalists from the scene of demonstrations must be subject to strict scrutiny.388The European Court of Human Rights has noted that any attempt to remove journalists from the scene of demonstrations must be subject to strict scrutiny.389